jonesong1/Django-Marketplace/README.md

 * Timothy Jones Ong

-This project is using Python, Django, and MySql
+This project is using Python and Django
 * Authentication
 * Communication between users
 * Dashboard for your items